Merton College Boat Club: The Club

+History

 According to the Club archives, the boathouse, which is still in use today, was finished in 1949 and is the last in the row of college boathouses built in the distinctive brick style mirroring the first boathouse built on the Isis stretch by Christ Church in the 1920s.
 Currently plans are under way to extend the boathouse and funds are being raised for the project.

-According to the archives, Merton competed successfully at Henley, winning at least two events, namely the Visitor's Challenge Cup, for coxless fours at the time, in 1920 and 1956.
+Merton competed successfully at Henley, winning two events, the Visitor's Challenge Cup, for coxless fours at the time, in 1920 and 1956.
 Additionally, Merton reached the final in the Ladies Challenge Plate in 1920.
 One member, Mr J L Bland, rowed in the Grand Challenge Cup winning OUBC/Thames Tradesmen's Rowing Club crew of 1981.

-Recent years

 Merton College Boat Club has fielded numerous ‘Blues’.
 Between 2005 and 2014 Merton produced more female crew members representing the university than any other college.
 Members of the club have also taken on the presidency of both the Oxford University Lightweight Rowing Club and the Oxford University Women's Lightweight Rowing Club multiple times.